Kinder Morgan, BP form fuel storage JV

-BP Plc (BP.L) will sell 15 fuel storage terminals in the United States to pipeline company Kinder Morgan Inc (KMI.N) in a $350 million (226 million pound) deal, as it sheds assets to pay for liabilities arising from its 2010 Gulf of Mexico oil spill.
+BP Plc (BP.L) will sell 15 fuel storage terminals in the United States to pipeline company Kinder Morgan Inc (KMI.N) in a $350 million deal, as it sheds assets to pay for liabilities arising from its 2010 Gulf of Mexico oil spill.

 U.S. Attorney General Loretta Lynch said earlier this month that BP would have to pay more than $20 billion in fines to resolve claims arising from the Macondo well blowout, which killed 11 workers and spewed more than three million barrels of crude oil into the sea.